 Vision

-To equip Nashville’s educators and our city with on line historical resources to increase awareness and build community collaboration.
+To equip educators and our community with Nashville’s historical resources to increase awareness and discovery year round.

 Mission